Ensure healthy lives and promote well-being for all at all ages.

 Based on these differences, it’s clear to see that increasing the health or well-being of people around the world may require significantly different approaches regionally and locally.

 Poor living conditions, such as household air pollution and inadequate nutrition, amplify the risk of pneumonia, which can be called the disease of poverty.
 And even though preventive vaccines and curative medications are globally available at moderate costs, access to these life-saving treatments remains limited, especially in remote communities.
-Since early pneumonia symptoms are similar to other illnesses such as malaria or a regular flu, many children are misdiagnosed and receive incorrect treatment.
+Since early pneumonia symptoms are similar to those of other illnesses such as malaria or a regular flu, many children are misdiagnosed and receive incorrect treatment.
 An early and appropriate diagnosis, often available through local community health workers and low-level health facilities, could significantly increase the rate of infant survival.

 The Malaria Consortium’s Pneumonia Diagnostics Project, funded by the Bill & Melinda Gates Foundation, set out to identify and test simple and effective methods and technology to improve early infant pneumonia diagnosis.
 This project focused on South Sudan, Uganda, Ethiopia, and Cambodia.
 Health workers involved in this research used an easy and accurate assessment of breathing rates and blood-oxygen levels to support their diagnoses.
-And they evaluated the combination of local educational training with simple and robust devices that enable early and correct diagnoses to initiate appropriate pneumonia treatment and save the lives of children under 5.
+And they evaluated the combination of local educational training with simple and robust devices that enable early and correct diagnoses to initiate appropriate pneumonia treatment and save the lives of children under the age of five.

 Since the human genome was successfully analyzed roughly 10 years ago, biomedical and information technology advances are increasingly emerging, opening a wide field of innovation with the potential to disrupt the entire healthcare system.
 Diseases can now be understood at the genetic level, while prevention methods and treatments can be modeled and simulated at the molecular level.
 All of this radically accelerates the time to cure.